xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (dkulp)   Set the thread name to the Model name it is rendering, makes it easier to find the right thread in the debugger
-   -- bug (keith)   Fix missing distribute horizontally and vertically in layout -- enh (dkulp)   Add batch render to tools menu 2017.34  Oct 27, 2017
+   -- enh (dkulp)   Add a warning when loading/creating sequences that would result in massive amounts of memory being used -- bug (keith)   Fix missing distribute horizontally and vertically in layout -- enh (dkulp)   Add batch render to tools menu 2017.34  Oct 27, 2017